A2nkF/A2nkF.github.io/_posts/2020-7-31-unauthd_Logic_bugs_FTW.md

 So we're left with the `system.install.*` rights.
 Reversing the private `PackageKit.framework` revealed that it has some interesing APIs.
 They can be used to install Apple signed packages to any non-SIP protected location.
 That'll get useful when we get to the next vulnerability :P

 I'm sure that I've missed some other way to use the rights to get code execution.
-If you're interested, feel free to do some reversing of your own and please tell me what you found ;).
+If you're interested, feel free to do some reversing of your own and please tell me what you find out ;).

 Apple's mitigation for this bug was implementing the code validity checks in `SecCodeCopySigningInformation`, thereby removing the need to call `SecCodeCheckValidity[WithErrors]` beforehand.
 The updated developer documentation states: